Cover Image for Artisan Craftsmanship and Communities Under Threat

 Cultural heritage traditions - from tangible buildings to intangible craft traditions - are under threat from conflict, climate change, and displacement.

-Turquoise Mountain’s Percy Stubbs will provide an overview of this work which he has been involved with over the last 20 years, and then Afghan-British designer Maryam Omar will speak about her work with artisans from Afghanistan and elsewhere on training and commissions for exhibition and retail.
+Turquoise Mountain’s Percy Stubbs will provide an overview of this work over the last 20 years, and then Afghan-British designer Maryam Omar will speak about her work with artisans from Afghanistan and elsewhere on training and commissions for exhibition and retail.
+We will use the collaborative digital exhibition ‘StoryLands’ (Turquoise Mountain, MultakaOxford and the Alwaleed Cultural Network) to demonstrate methodologies of how we platform individual voices and contemporary experiences, ensuring self representation and spaces that demonstrate our shared humanity in an increasingly fractured world.

-A new collaboration with Oxford Museums and Multaka, the “Storylands” exhibition, will give an example of the human stories behind these traditions.
-Breakout groups will then discuss and share experiences and ideas for placing culture and heritage at the centre of development work, in an increasingly fractured world.
+Breakout groups will then discuss and share experiences and ideas for placing culture and heritage at the centre of development work, exploring approaches which highlight resilience, beautiful and create meaningful and sustained change.

 This venue has a capacity of 60.